mcandre/sail/README.md

 # ABOUT

-sail navigates the seas of source code files, harvesting C/C++ headers and implementations for downstream processing.
+sail navigates the roiling seas of source code files, catching C/C++ headers and implementations for downstream processing.
 This is primarily of interest when linting large projects, when a static analyzer lacks built-in support for recursive file lookup.

 # EXAMPLES